mrzhuzhe/Gurren/my_test/src/ReadMe.md

         /my_test/src/robots/universal_robot/fmauch_universal_robot/ur_gazebo/config/ur5e_controllers.yaml
     ```
-4. add robot state print in controller template [need KDL parser]
+4. add robot state print in controller template [ok]
-5. implement a cartesian controller
+5. implement a cartesian controller [ok] but this is depend on solver in KDL libary which is heavily out of date,
-6. implement a force cartesian algorithem
+6. implement a force cartesian algorithem [trivil]
+7. implement KDL libary according to ur_cartesian and so on

 ### about hardware interface
 1. customer a robot hardware reffer to ur_cartesian